German auxiliary cruiser Kormoran: Search and rediscovery

 After the side-scan sonar aboard Geosounder was switched out for the ROV (again delayed by technical issues and more bad weather), she returned to sea for detailed inspections of the wrecks.
 Sydney was filmed and documented during 3–6 April, and a sonar contact thought to be debris from the battle was visually inspected on 6 April and found to be outcrops of pillow lava.
 Observation of the Kormoran wreck confirmed that the mine deck explosion had torn the stern half of the ship apart, with few recognisable items in the large debris field.
 The search was declared complete just before midnight on 7 April, with Geosounder returning to Geraldton.

 Awards, memorials, and legacy

 For sinking Sydney, Detmers' Iron Cross First Class was upgraded to the Knight's Cross of the Iron Cross.
 Kormoran's executive officer, gunnery officer, and the sailor who manned the starboard 37 mm gun were awarded the Iron Cross First Class (although for the executive officer, this was a bar to a previous Iron Cross), while the other members of the crew were all awarded the Iron Cross Second Class.

-The names of those killed aboard Kormoran are inscribed in the Laboe Naval Memorial.
+The names of those killed aboard Kormoran are inscribed in the Laboe Naval Memorial where in 2011 a memorial stone commemorating both the Kormoran and the Sydney was inaugurated by Peter Tesch the former Australian ambassador to Germany.
 The Kormoran name was carried on by the German fast attack craft Kormoran, a Seeadler class fast attack craft of the West German Navy commissioned in 1959.
 This Kormoran operated until 1976, when she was sold to Greece.
 East Germany also operated a Kormoran; a small corvette borrowed from the Soviet Navy from 1970 to 1974.